-Between the two sides of the narrow Siq and you can’t quite believe your eyes how something so old is still standing and has been so well-preserved.
+Between the two sides of the narrow Siq, you can’t quite believe your eyes how something so old is still standing and has been so well-preserved.

 When you get the full view, it is spectacular.
-It was built-in the 100 AD era.
-This is the busiest part of Petra as this the most photographed.
+It was built in the 100 AD era.
+This is the busiest part of Petra as this is the most photographed.
 From this point, you can get a camel ride.

 Then Petra gets really interesting as soon as you turn the corner from the Treasury there is tomb, after tomb.
 Not as in such good condition as the Treasury but still fascinating.

-All carved into the sandstone and is still standing, after earthquakes and flooding.
+All were carved into the sandstone and are still standing, after earthquakes and flooding.
 They called this area the Streets of Facades from the era of 50 BC – 50 AD.